openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ML-KEM [FIPS-203] is based on the hardness of solving the learning-with-errors problem in module lattices (MLWE).
 The scheme is believed to provide security against cryptanalytic attacks by classical as well as quantum computers.
-This specification defines ML-KEM only in composite combination with ECC-based encryption schemes in order to provide a pre-quantum security fallback.
+This specification defines ML-KEM only in composite combination with ECDH encryption schemes in order to provide a pre-quantum security fallback.

 ### ML-DSA {#mldsa-intro}

 ML-DSA [FIPS-204] is a signature scheme that, like ML-KEM, is based on the hardness of solving the Learning With Errors problem and a variant of the Short Integer Solution problem in module lattices (MLWE and SelfTargetMSIS).
-Accordingly, this specification only defines ML-DSA in composite combination with ECC-based signature schemes.
+Accordingly, this specification only defines ML-DSA in composite combination with EdDSA signature schemes.

 ### SLH-DSA-SHAKE